Daniel J. Frey

 Movements have their fancy edges also.

-They throw out flashy objects into social media to draw attention.
+They throw out flashy objects on social media to draw attention.

 But do they put feet into motion?